Sivaramjallu001/Digit-Recognizer/README.md

 1. Neural Network Implementation
 ---
 The network is implemented in the neural_net.py file.
 Key components include:
   Layers: Input, hidden, and output layers.
   Activation Functions:
     ReLU: For hidden layers.
     Softmax: For the output layer.
     Loss Function: Categorical Cross-Entropy.
   Optimization: Gradient Descent.

 2. Data Preprocessing
 ---
 Normalization: Scale pixel values to the range [0, 1].
 One-hot Encoding: Transform labels into one-hot vectors for classification.

+Results
+---

+Achieved an accuracy of ~95% on the MNIST test dataset.
+Training and evaluation time depends on hardware but is typically efficient on most modern CPUs.

+Future Work
+---

+Experiment with different architectures (e.g., adding more hidden layers or neurons).
+Implement advanced optimization techniques (e.g., Adam or RMSprop).
+Extend to other datasets like CIFAR-10 or Fashion MNIST.

+Contributing
+---
+Contributions are welcome!
+If you find any bugs or want to improve the project, feel free to open an issue or submit a pull request.

+License
+---
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgments
+---
+MNIST Database by Yann LeCun for the dataset.
+Inspiration from fundamental machine learning courses and books.